quevedor2/DoubletFinder/README.md

 ## Updates

+(06/28/2024) RQ: Implemented doubletFinder2 which creates only heterotypic doublets and evalustes for a series of pK

 (11/21/2023) Made compatible with Seurat v5 and removed '_v3' flag from relevant function names.

 (03/31/2020) Internalized functions normally in 'modes' package to enable compatibility with R v3.6 and highger.